Table of Contents

 During your consultation, you will discuss your complete medical history, as well as the risks associated with eyelid surgery.
 Possible complications include bleeding, changes in sensitivity, infection, allergic reactions, scarring and asymmetry.

-How Much Does Blepharoplasty Cost?
+How Much Does Blepharoplasty Cost in Memphis?

 The cost of a Blepharoplasty will depend on several factors.
 The price can be affected by body type, type of technique performed, surgical complications, and even allergies.
 Find out more by scheduling a consultation.

-Schedule a Consultation
+Schedule your Blepharoplasty Consultation Today

 Schedule your consultation for Blepharoplasty in Memphis– contact Dr. Williams and set up your appointment.
 During your appointment, you will be able to ask questions and bring up any concerns you may have about the procedure.
 Contact us today to get the look you’ve always wanted!